FuckingNode/fuckingnode.github.io/docs/about/social.md

     ---

     The creator's personal channel*.
-Major release trailers will be here. (\*as such, unrelated stuff also hangs in there).
+Major release trailers, tutorials, and any related content will be here. (\*as such, unrelated stuff also hangs in there).

     [:octicons-arrow-right-24: Watch us](https://youtube.com/watch?v=J675ZcYBrHM)